dcernst/dcernst.github.io/teaching/mat220s17/syllabus.md

 - Quiz 6: April 19
 - Quiz 7: May 3

-Each quiz will last at least 30 minutes and will consist of a mixture of homework problems you encountered during the previous two weeks and new problems not previously attempted.
+Each quiz will consist of a mixture of homework problems you encountered during the previous two weeks and new problems not previously attempted.
 Each problem will be graded using the following rubric:

 <center>
 <table class="table table-striped">